roffe/eznetes/README.md

 This tool provides no support for maintaining ETCD, how to upgrade it or how to debug.
 Questions regarding ETCD should be directed to the authors or relevant support channels

-For the flannel bootstrap & master install to work the ETCD client cert's must be present under `certs/etcd/client/client.pem & client-key.pem` and the root ca in `certs/ca/ca.pem & ca-key.pem`
+For the master install to work the ETCD client cert's must be present under `/etc/certs/etcd/client/client.pem & client-key.pem` and the root ca in `/etc/certs/ca/ca.pem & ca-key.pem`

 If you wish to manually deploy ETCD yourself it's recommended to have this script generate the certs and that you keep them in the original location so the deployment functions works as intended